Open-Scholarship-Strategy/site/index.md

 * **Strength of research and evidence supporting Open Scholarship practices**.

   * There is an increasingly strong case now supporting almost all aspects of Open Scholarship.
-Some key summaries of this work include [McKiernan et al., (2016)](https://elifesciences.org/articles/16800) and [Tennant et al., (2016)](https://f1000research.com/articles/5-632/v3).
-The impact of this can be seen at multiple levels, from the practices of individuals, up to national-level policies around Open Access and Open Science.

-  * There is an increasingly strong case now supporting almost all aspects of Open Scholarship.
-Some key summaries of this work include [McKiernan et al., 2016](https://doi.org/10.7554/eLife.16800), [Tennant et al., 2016](https://doi.org/10.12688/f1000research.8460.3), and [McKiernan, 2017](https://doi.org/10.1371/journal.pbio.1002614).
+Some key summaries of this work include [McKiernan et al., 2016](https://doi.org/10.7554/eLife.16800), [Tennant et al., 2016](https://doi.org/10.12688/f1000research.8460.3), [McKiernan, 2017](https://doi.org/10.1371/journal.pbio.1002614), and [Katz et al., 2018](https://doi.org/10.12688/f1000research.17425.1).
 The impact of this can be seen at multiple levels, from the practices of individuals, up to national-level policies around Open Access and Open Science.

   * Key projects, groups, and scholars have been conducting research into various aspects of Open Scholarship and its impacts, finding them to be almost overwhelmingly positive.
 As the movement grows, the evidence base, and the depth of critical analysis will continue to develop and mature.